What Is the Google Play Store?

 The Google Play Store, formerly known as the Android Market, is a digital distribution service operated and developed by Google.
-It serves as the official app store for the Android operating system, allowing users to browse and download applications developed with the Android software development kit and published through Google.
-Over the last few years has made its way to Chrome OS, ensuring that your Chrome devices become even more useful than before.
+It serves as the official app store for the Android operating system.
+You browse and download applications developed with the Android software development kit and published through Google.
+Over the last few years, the Google Play Store has made its way to Chrome OS, making your Chrome devices become even more useful than before.

-The Google Play Store isn’t something you need to enable on your Chromebook, it’s just there.
+The Google Play Store isn't something you need to enable on your Chromebook.
 If you own a supported Chromebook, it will already be available to you on the device.
 If you want to see a list of older devices that support the store, check this link.
 However, if you’ve purchased a Chromebook after 2017, this is included immediately.

-Clicking it will open up the store—at the top, you can enter your search.
-This will search through applications, movies, music, books, games, and more.
-You can now download all kinds of great applications!
+Clicking the icon will open up the store.
+You can search through applications, movies, music, books, games, and more.
+That’s how easy it is to access the Google Play store on your Chromebook!
+You can now download all sorts of great applications.